Occala/netcode.notes/NetworkedConveyorOres/README.md

 We can do better though, can't we?

 Instantiation is expensive, VRChat likely does some runtime checking across all components on prefabs you want to instantiate.
 Instantiation is how my network spawning operates normally though.
-Additionally, it sends more data than is really necessary if we could pool the ores instead.
+Additionally, it sends more data than is really necessary if we could keep ores around ahead of time.
 The data for a network spawn looks something like this:

 PrefabId | NetId | OwnerId | Pos | Rot | Scale | ParentNetId